-A conditional use is a use of land or a structure which is normally appropriate in the district where it is permitted, but due to the specifics of that use could cause a potential nuisance, health, or safety problem.
+A conditional use is a use of land or a structure which is normally appropriate in the district where it is permitted, but due to the specifics of that use could cause a potential nuisance, health or safety problem.
 It is the intent of this section to provide standards and procedures so that uses which are classified as conditional can fit into a particular zone in a manner that safeguards surrounding property, the neighborhood, and the City.

 (a) Conditional Use Application.
-Conditional Use Permit requests shall be processed in accordance with the Type III land use procedures.
 An application for a use requiring a Conditional Use must be filed with the City together with a site plan and other supplementary data using forms described in the Application, Section 9.203 and the Application Site Plan, Section 9.204.
 The Planning Commission may also request a Conditional Use for any development proposal, in addition to those specifically required by this Code, if the site or proposed use has characteristics similar to, but different than, the uses permitted in the zone.

-Uses existing prior to the effective date of this Code that are classified as a conditional use in this Code shall conform with the requirements for a conditional use if a change in use, lot area, or an alteration is proposed.
+Uses existing prior to the effective date of this Code that are classified as a conditional use in this Code shall conform with the requirements for a conditional use if a change in use, lot area or an alteration is proposed.